All the best Amazon Cyber Monday deals you can shop now | CNN Underscored

 Google Nest is one of the smartest ways to control the temperature inside your home.
 Via the Google Home app, this programmable thermostat allows you to create a schedule for heating and cooling to maximize energy efficiency and control the temperature in your home no matter where you are.

 Now’s your chance to score the famous Instant Pot — a multicooker that has up to 11 functions built in — at a major discount.
-There are several models on sale now, not to mention quite a few air fryers from the brand.
+There are several models on sale now (including a few Star Wars-themed options), not to mention a blender, air fryer and coffee maker from the brand.

 Anova Culinary Sous Vide Precision Cooker Nano ($99, originally $129; amazon.com)